ifconfig-me/bb-one-lines/README.md

 # Bash Oneliners for recon

-Here are some online liner bash script for recautomation.
+Here are some one-liner bash script for reckon-automation.
 By using below scripts you can efficiently gather information during the reconnaissance phase, saving valuable time while automating the process.

 > [!WARNING]
 > WARNING: This script is for educational and ethical purposes only.